AdobeDocs/creative-cloud-enterprise-learn.en/help/express/use-templates.md

 ---
-title: How to Use Templates
+title: Effortless Brand Consistency with Templates
-description: Your brand is one-of-a-kind, and using templates helps you stay on-brand
+description: Learn how to create on-brand content quickly and efficiently across your entire organization
 feature: Graphic Design
 role: User
 level: Beginner
 jira: KT-14887
 exl-id: 00b8d83a-630f-48a1-a87f-c6f43ad5f992
 ---
-# How to use templates
+# Effortless brand consistency with templates

-Your brand is one-of-a-kind, and using templates helps you stay on-brand.
+Learn how to create on-brand content quickly and efficiently across your entire organization.
+This tutorial walks through how to create fresh new on-brand content that can immediately be shared and localized.

 >[!VIDEO](https://video.tv.adobe.com/v/3427099?quality=12&learn=on&hidetitle=true)